Penalties for California Seat Belt Law Violation

 Back in 1986, a debate raged over the need for seat belts.
 Car manufacturers wanted seat belts, so that they didn’t have to install mandatory airbags into each vehicle.
 Insurance agencies wanted airbags and seat belts to reduce liability-risk.
 Airbags were designed to work alongside seat belts not to take the place of them.
 If one is not wearing a seat belt, they can be thrown into the airbag and hurt themselves in a manner similar to being ejected from their car.

 In California, there are strict laws in place to ensure the implementation of seat belt usage, but how effective are they?
-Police cannot specifically pull drivers over for not wearing a seat belt but if pulled over for another citation, police can ticket the driver and passengers on top of the original citation.
-Education on the importance of buckling up has increased around 74% since 1981, however, around one in seven people still do not fasten their seat belt.
+Police can pull drivers over for not wearing a seat belt and issue them a ticket.
+Yet, one in seven people still do not fasten their seat belt.
+Education on the importance of buckling up has increased around 74% since 1981.
 “Enhanced enforcement” is working to better enforce the seat belt laws by increasing the number of citations each officer is required to issue and by also increasing the number of officers on highway patrol.
 These initiatives are reinforced by many different support groups such as the “click it or ticket” initiative.

 Nearly every car currently being developed is able to recognize that a seat is occupied and will audibly alert the driver and passengers or flash a light if seat belts are not fastened.
 Some vehicles also take into account the distance and speed a car is going and therefore adjust its noise and annoyance level based on the driving maneuver.
 For example, it will beep quieter if a driver is parking rather than driving seventy miles an hour on the freeway.
 This technique is just another way that auto-manufacturers are trying to keep their customers safe and help uphold the seat belt laws.